rrari84/medical-coding-ai-agent/README.md

 └── PostgreSQL DB (Test Results, Metrics)

-> For a full diagram: see `/docs/architecture.png` or Notion.
+> For a full diagram, see Notion.

 ---